Plane geometry of $q$-rationals and Springborn Operations: From -integers to -rationals to -reals

 Various equivariance properties of $q$-rationals are summarized in the following: \begin{proposition}[\cite{Leclere-Morier-Genoud,Jouteur}] For any $x\in\mathbb{QP}^1$ and $\square\in\{\sharp,\flat\}$, we have \begin{enumerate} \item[(i)] $[x+1]_q^\square = q[x]_q^\square+1$ and $\left[-\frac{1}{x}\right]_q^\square = \frac{-1}{q[x]_q^\square}$, \item[(ii)] $\left[\frac{1}{x}\right]_q^\square = \frac{1}{[x]_{q^{-1}}^\square}$ and $[-x]_q^\square = -\frac{1}{q}[x]_{q^{-1}}^\square$. \end{enumerate} \end{proposition} \begin{proof} Item (i) expresses the equivariance with respect to $T$ and $S$, so follows directly from Definition \ref{def:q-numbers}.
 For item (ii), we also need the negation map $N_q$ (Equation \eqref{Eq:N_q-equivariance} below) and the duality $g_q$ (Theorem \ref{Prop:duality} below).
 We get

 The same holds for $[\tfrac{1}{x}]_q^\flat$.
 Finally,

 \end{proof}

-Even though any $q$-rational can be explicitly computed in a finite time, the arithmetic patterns of its coefficients represent a challenge to understand.
-We state several results in this direction, starting with
+Even though any $q$-rational can be explicitly computed in a finite time, numerous arithmetic patterns of its coefficients represent a challenge to understand.
+We state several results already obtained in this direction, starting with

 \begin{proposition}[\textbf{\emph{Positivity property}}, \cite{MGO-2020,BBL}] For any number $\tfrac{a}{b}\in\mathbb{Q}\backslash\{0\}$, the four corresponding polynomials $A^\sharp , A^\flat, B^\sharp , B^\flat$ have integer coefficients of constant sign.
 Moreover, this sign is positive if $\tfrac{a}{b}>0$. \end{proposition}